-Local Planning Panels were established in March 2018 by the NSW Government.
+Local Planning Panels were established in March 2018 by the NSW State Government.
 The Panel consists of three experts and one community representative, who assess and determine referred development applications and rezoning proposals.

 Meetings commence in a public forum allowing interested persons or groups the opportunity to hear and make submissions about development proposals.
 The meeting then closes for deliberation.
 Decisions are made public within five business days.
-Local Planning Panel meetings occur monthly on a Thursday in Council's Administration Building at 5.30pm.
+Local Planning Panel meetings occur monthly on a Thursday in Council's Administration Building at 3.30pm.
+Local Planning Panel meetings are currently run via Zoom and can be viewed on Councils website.

-GOVERNMENT INFORMATION HELD BY US
+GOVERNMENT INFORMATION HELD BY COUNCIL